jdbeutel/ics699-docs/finalReport/finalReport.md

 User Testing - 2013 December
 ----------------------------

-I did some user testing of my 2010 prototype, while at my mother's on the mainland.
+I did some limited user testing of my 2010 prototype, while visiting my mother on the mainland.
-I upgraded the prototype from Grails 1.2.2 to Grails 1.3.9, and modified it to run in mainland timezones.
+I had to upgrade the prototype from Grails 1.2.2 to Grails 1.3.9, and modify it to run in mainland timezones.
+The upgrade was required because the Grails 1.2.2 build dependency system was three years out of date and no longer compatible with its online support resources.

-### Format
+### Format ###

 * 4 users, from my immediate family, 1 male, 3 female, ages 50s, 60s, & 90s.
 * I worked with each individually, for about an hour,